 Readers of The American Legion Magazine reported reading at least three of the previous four issues 75 percent of the time.
 No other magazine was higher than 72 percent.

-And 67 percent of American Legion Magazine subscribers say they read at least three of the previous four issues.
+And 67 percent of American Legion Magazine subscribers say they read all four of the previous four issues.
 No other publication had a percentage higher than 63.5.

 Ivie pointed out that the magazine is in the process of being redesigned.
 “These changes are being strategically integrated, issue after issue.
 The end result will be a magazine that is even more engaging, with more content and updated information that resonates with our readers.”